A few of my friends recently launched their own small business websites, and I wished they knew how to start a website using WordPress.

 |13.
 I want to create a student blogging network and batch create blogs and users||$500 per year||?||✔|

-Disclaimer: This is a paid endorsement.
+More about the disclosure: This is a paid endorsement.

-Some of the links on this page (and website) are affiliate links.
-If you buy something from one of the merchants discussed on this page (i.e. Bluehost, VPS.net or 10dollar.ca) after clicking on one of my links, I will receive a commission, if and only if you buy something.
-It does not change the amount that you would pay.
+This means if you buy something from one of the merchants discussed on this page (i.e. WordPress, Bluehost, WP Engine, 10dollar.ca) after clicking on one of my links, I will receive a commission, if and only if you buy something.
+This does not change the amount that you would pay.
 This is a finder’s fee from the company (and kinda proves my point that you can make money from a WordPress blog.)

 Although reasonable efforts have been made to provide the information on this website, there are no promises as to the completeness, currency, or accuracy of the information.
-Any product claim, statistic, quote, or other representation about a product or service should be verified with the manufacturer or provider.
+Things change (like how BlueHost used to offer a money-back pro-rated refund.
+Ah, the good old days…)